 By distributing block hashes amongst communicating parties, the transacting ledgers become interlocked with each other and their data is rendered immutable.
 As a result, ESDP data can be used as court evidence to prove that occured trades were executed under consensus of both transacting parties.

-Polygravity does not have a system currency.
-Because of this a globally transparent public ledger with a history of all transactions is not required.
+PolyXchange does not have a native asset or "system currency".
+Because of this, a globally transparent public ledger with a history of all transactions is not required.
 Transaction data is mainly stored on the transacting party’s accountant’s private blockchain/ledger (see EADP tab) where only the respective transacting party has access to.

-Polygravity's system establishes consensus between transacting parties via an agreement mechanism involving third party accountants as illustrated.
+The EADP establishes consensus between transacting parties via an agreement mechanism involving accounting parties as illustrated.

 Clients are authenticated devices that are allowed to initiate/authorize transactions.
 You can think of them as the hardware of the actual user.
 Clients store only settled transaction hashes to minimize storage requirements on the client node.